 The Paintings are the heart of this site

 I want to tell you a little bit about some of the types of paintings and media I use.
-Everything flows from the Watercolors, India Ink, Acrylics, Pigment Markers, Mica Pigments, and more, on papers traditional and synthetic.
+Everything flows from the Watercolors, India Ink, Acrylics, Pigment Markers, Mica Pigments, and more, on papers and canvas, traditional and synthetic.
 They make the paintings to be shown and those available.
 The paintings also make the jewelry to be worn in sterling silver.
 I have my part.
 The paintings are the heart of me as well, and it all comes full circle.

 What kind of paints do you use?

 Watercolor Paints are my primary paints.
 They come in tubes, pans, crystals, powders, colored pencils, and probably more things I’ve forgotten.
-I use the term “watercolor” for all types of watercolors, even gouache which is opaque, flat watercolor.
+I use the term “watercolor” for any or all types of watercolors, even gouache which is opaque, flat watercolor.
 I do strive to make my work as lightfast as possible, however I suggest hanging them where they are not subject to sun light.

 Acrylics, like watercolors, come in a myriad of forms.
 Currently I am working mostly with acrylic inks, acrylic high flow pens and spray acrylics.
 All the acrylics dry water resistant.